 Diagram 2 – A view to achieving inclusivity at Ursula Frayne Catholic College

-Education support at Ursula Frayne Catholic College on the Balmoral Street Campus currently operates with one part-time fully qualified and experienced teacher and one part-time qualified and experienced teaching assistant.
+Education support at Ursula Frayne Catholic College on the Xavier Campus currently operates with one part-time fully qualified and experienced teacher and one part-time qualified and experienced teaching assistant.
 There is a well resourced classroom available for withdrawal work with pupils on a 1-1 or small group basis if necessary.
 Currently, the support is predominantly classroom based enabling students to access the curriculum through greater on task support, differentiated curriculum materials and providing specifically targeted resources.

 Class teachers and specialist teachers are kept informed about the difficulties students can and do experience.
 They are encouraged to attend a range of relevant professional development courses to increase their awareness and skills in addressing varied disabilities.
 There is shared ownership between parents, class teachers and specialist staff in developing and reviewing the Individual Education Plans, Health Plans and Curriculum Adjustment Plans.